Creating a Formula Bot in Excel

 Step 2: Set Up Input Cells

-Create a section in your spreadsheet where users can input data.
-Use data validation to ensure users enter the correct type of data (e.g., numbers, text, dates).
+Create a dedicated section in your spreadsheet where users can input data.
+Use data validation tools to ensure that users enter the correct type of data, such as numbers, text, or dates.
+This validation prevents errors and ensures that the calculations performed by the bot are accurate.

 Step 3: Create a Formula Repository

-Develop a list or database within Excel that contains the various formulas and calculations your bot can perform.
+Develop a list or database within Excel that contains all the formulas and calculations your bot can perform.
 Each formula should have associated criteria or triggers that determine when it is used.
+Organizing the formulas in this way allows the bot to select the appropriate formula based on user inputs.

 Step 4: Implement Logic with Excel Formulas or VBA